 Aside from pesky hairs all over your furniture and clothes, the biggest issue caused by Goldendoodle shedding is that it can trigger allergies.

 Allergies are not caused by the hairs themselves but by a protein often found in dog secretions such as their saliva and oils found in the skin.
 Dogs that shed a lot distribute dander containing this allergen all over the house, causing much more of a reaction in allergy sufferers.

 With low-shed dogs, the dander is often caught and held in by their tight curls and only released when they are brushed through.
 This is why breeds such as the Goldendoodle are better for those who suffer from pet allergies, even though they are not truly hypoallergenic.

 How to Manage Goldendoodle Shedding

-In any case, goldendoodle shedding is definitely manageable.
-If you find your nose a little too runny or clothes a little too hairy, it’s a great idea to start practicing good grooming on your goldendoodle.
-Honestly, you should settle for nothing less than daily brushing.
+In any case, Goldendoodle shedding is definitely manageable.
+If you find your nose a little too runny or clothes a little too hairy, it’s a great idea to start practicing good grooming on your Goldendoodle.